GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 ### Local & Global Variable
 There are two types of variable in Python:

-* **Local variable**
-    : a variable defined within the code block, such as functions and classes.
+* **Local variable** is a variable defined within the code block, such as functions and classes.
 However, this does not apply to conditional, loop, `with` statements, and more.
-Data stored inside local variables are released when the program escapes from the code block, and the variables becomes unavailable outside.
-Due to this property, local variables may have the same name as other variables defined outside the code block.
+A local variable releases data when escapes from the code block and unavailable to use outside.
+It may have the same name as other variables defined outside the code block.

-* **Global variable**
-    : a variable that does not belong to any code blocks within the script.
-Place the `global` keyword to use the global variable with local variables inside the code block.
+* **Global variable** is a variable that does not belong to any code blocks within the script.
+A global variable can be used with local variables inside other code blocks by placing the `global` keyword.

 ### Constant Variable
 A constant variable is a variable that cannot change its value after initialization.
 However, Python cannot declare constant due to the absence of *declaration*.
 Python developers should be careful not to mess up the what-is-used-as-constant variable.
 The conventional name for a Python's constant is using all UPPERCASE.